Slow Roasted Salmon

 Should I remove the salmon skin?

-Removing the salmon's skin is optional but we like to do it when slow roasting.
-With all the moisture, the skin never gets a chance to crisp up so it ends up being gummy in texture and unappetizing.
+Removing the salmon’s skin is optional, but we like to do so when slow-roasting.
+With all the moisture, the skin never has a chance to crisp up, so it ends up gummy and unappetizing.

 - To add protein to a delicious salad like our spring mix salad or crispy kale salad with roasted beets.